VS Code vs JetBrains vs Cursor: Which Is the Best IDE in 2026?

 Frequently Asked Questions

-What is the best IDE for beginners in 2026?
+Which is the best code editor for beginners in 2026?

 What is vibe coding and which IDE supports it best?